The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Are there other filters we should be considering too? region? type ?

-#2 Updated by Dan Bode about 2 years ago
+#2 Updated by Dan Bode over 3 years ago

 I recommend the following: